gnotaras/wordpress-add-meta-tags/readme.txt

 `
 This code can be placed inside your theme's `functions.php` file.

+*Example 3*: you use plugin X that saves the descriptions, keywords, etc in its custom fields.
+You want to migrate to Add-Meta-Tags and need to read the fields of your old plugin.

+This can easily be done by hooking custom functions to the `amt_external_description_fields` and `amt_external_keywords_fields` filters:

+`
+function read_old_plugin_description_field( $extfields ) {
+    // Although $extfields is currently empty, it's a good practice to
+    // append your old plugins description field to the $extfields array. array_unshift( 'my_old_plugin_description_field', $extfields );
+    return $extfields;
+}
+add_filter( 'amt_external_description_fields', 'read_old_plugin_description_field', 10, 1 );

+function read_old_plugin_keywords_field( $extfields, $post_id ) {
+    // This function also demonstrates how to get and possibly use the post's ID
+    // Append your old plugins keywords field to the $extfields array if ( in_array( $post_id, array( 1, 2, 5, 8 ) ) ) {
+        array_unshift( 'my_old_plugin_keywords_field', $extfields );
+    }
+    return $extfields;
+}
+add_filter( 'amt_external_keywords_fields', 'read_old_plugin_keywords_field', 10, 2 );
+`
+This code can be placed inside your theme's `functions.php` file.

+Keep in mind that:

+1. AMT internal fields have priority over the external fields.
+If both the internal field and an external field contain a description, then the description of the internal field is used.
+1. AMT uses external fields to only read data.
+It never writes to external fields.
+Whenever the content is saved, every piece of information, which may have been read from an external field, is stored to the relevant AMT internal field.
+Consequently, when the content is saved, information from external fields is migrated to the AMT internal fields, and external fields have no effect on this specific content any more.

+= Custom Fields =

+Add-Meta-Tags uses the following internal custom fields to store data:

+* `_amt_description` - the content's custom description (the `description` field is also read as a fallback for backwards compatibility).
+* `_amt_keywords` - the content's custom keywords (the `keywords` field is also read as a fallback for backwards compatibility).
+* `_amt_title` - the content's custom title.
+* `_amt_news_keywords` - the content's custom news keywords.
+* `_amt_full_metatags` - the content's full meta tag code.

 = Template Tags =

 The following *template tags* are available for use in your theme: